angeluss88/evotym-test-task/README.md

 Do the same for `order-service`.

-When running outside Docker, the default `.env` values expect:
+When running outside Docker, defaults expect:

-- PostgreSQL for product service on `localhost:5433`
+- PostgreSQL for product-service on `localhost:5433`
-- PostgreSQL for order service on `localhost:5434`
+- PostgreSQL for order-service on `localhost:5434`
 - RabbitMQ on `localhost:5672`

 ## Security Considerations

-Authentication and authorization are intentionally not implemented in this technical task because they are outside the requested scope and not necessary to demonstrate the core microservice design.
-The focus here is on service boundaries, shared contracts, persistence, and asynchronous communication through RabbitMQ.
-In a production system, access control would typically be handled with JWT-based authentication, OAuth2/OpenID Connect, and often an API Gateway or dedicated identity provider in front of the services.
+Authentication and authorization are intentionally not implemented because they are outside the scope of this task.

+In a production system, access control would typically be implemented using:
+- JWT-based authentication
+- OAuth2 / OpenID Connect
+- API Gateway or identity provider

+## Known Limitations

+- Product updates and deletions are not fully implemented
+- Order lifecycle is simplified (single "Processing" state)
+- No retry or dead-letter queue handling for failed messages
+- Eventual consistency is used instead of distributed transactions